 Established in 1811 and one of the biggest Jewish cemeteries in Poland, with massive tombs (including that of industrialist I.K.
 Poznanski) as well as simple gravestones.
 It stretches over around 39.6 hectares and includes around 160,000 burials, among them a “Ghetto Field” where some 43,000 victims of the Lodz Ghetto are buried.

 Includes photos, links, and a searchable map of the cemetery with lists of names.

 Manufaktura – Museum of the Factory

 The red-brick textile factory once run by I.K.
-Poznanski, the wealthiest Jewish industrialist in Łódź, has been converted into a sprawling shopping center, Manufaktura, which also includes a Museum of the Factory.
+Poznanski, the wealthiest Jewish industrialist in Łódź, has been converted into a sprawling shopping center, Manufaktura, which also includes a Museum of the Factory.ń

 Manufaktura stands next to I.K.
 Poznański’s huge mansion, which now serves as the Łódź City Museum.

-Detailed web site with history, map and description of buildings.
+Detailed web site with history of the WW2 Ghetto, map and description of buildings.

 Two Jewish cemeteries.